ssr765/purr/README.md

 # purr.

-purr. es una red social hecha por gatos
+purr. is the social networks made by cats

-## Instalación
+## Installation

 ### Frontend